 De Waaij’s research took Meelunie’s organic tapioca starch supply chain from Thailand to the US and made a cradle-to-gate assessment of the transportation of one 40-foot container.
 The supply chain involves multiple partners, over whose internal processes Meelunie has limited influence.
 But the research does mean we now have a better overview of the emissions per supply chain activity.

 The real eye-opener was that over half of all supply chain CO2 emissions occur in creating the finished product, with the cultivation of cassava roots accounting for 37% and production of tapioca starch 36%.
 We had previously assumed that seaborne transportation was the largest source of emissions.

-De Waaij recommends four steps to improve the supply chain’s sustainability performance: measure, reduce, compensate and communicate.
+De Waaij recommends five steps to improve the supply chain’s sustainability performance: measuring, developing, reducing, compensating and communicating.
 Meelunie has translated this into the following commitments:

-Working as our CO2 coordinator, Jeroen de Waaij will be leading this work and developing a CO2 strategy for the coming years, as part of Meelunie’s efforts to stay a frontrunner in our industry when it comes to sustainability.
+Working as our sustainability manager, Jeroen de Waaij will be leading this work and developing a CO2 strategy for the coming years, as part of Meelunie’s efforts to stay a frontrunner in our industry when it comes to sustainability.